bcavazos/BCB546X-Fall2018-FinalProject-Hypermorphs/Chen_etal-2016.md

 #### **Replication Summary of the Original results**

-- **Data Inspection**: Using R and Python for genotype, phenotype - BLUEs and POP1-4.
-A total of 818 tropical maize inbred lines were found in the `GentotypeHapmap.txt`.
+- **Data Inspection**: All data files were inspected using R (genotype, blues phenotype, and biparental populations).
+BLUEs phenotype data were inspected only, and not used for any of our replication.
+Genotype data inspection can also be found in the markdown `data_inspectoin`.
+The biparental population data are in a format for iciMapping software and therefore we described them but they were not inspected in R.

 - **QTL discovery: two methods**: